Hunter Point – Pearl Homes Developments

 Without any doubt, the neighborhood at Hunter Point in Cortez along the Gulf Coast has lived up to its billing of hurricane-proof, as the storm that has ravaged the southeastern United States was endured without issue.

-Helene made landfall last Thursday, and Cortez was battered with waste-deep storm surges that turned the roads to rivers.
+Helene made landfall last Thursday, and Cortez was battered with waist-deep storm surges that turned the roads to rivers.
 Not only did Hunter Point stay dry, but kept the lights on as well thanks to a bevy of storm-resistant architectural and landscape designs.

 “[H]urricanes were our number one priority,” Marshall Gobuty, founder and president of Pearl Homes, the developer that built the community, told Fast Company in the wake of the storm.
 “How could we build to survive a Cat 5 hurricane?’